dmf24/pyscripting/README.md

 #### Setup guide

 This is best used as an example, the steps are simple and you should modify them based on what you want.
+Someday I will may try to create a legitimate python package that can be installed with pip.
+Until then do something like this.

 Create a fresh python virtualenv: